nelsonam/slack-bot/README.md

 This is a skeleton for a slack-bot that connects to a given chat over ssl.

+All it does is release cat pictures every five seconds.

 ## Installation

 ### Virtual Environment